cosmos/cosmos-sdk/x/authz/spec/03_messages.md

 - both granter and grantee have the same address.
 - provided `MsgTypeUrl` is empty.

-NOTE: `MsgExec` message removes a grant if the grant exhausted.
+NOTE: The `MsgExec` message removes a grant if the grant has expired.

 ## MsgExec

-When a grantee wants to execute transaction on behalf of a granter, it must send `MsgExec`.
+When a grantee wants to execute a transaction on behalf of a granter, they must send `MsgExec`.

 +++ https://github.com/cosmos/cosmos-sdk/blob/v0.43.0-beta1/proto/cosmos/authz/v1beta1/tx.proto#L47-L53

-The method should fail if:
+The message handling should fail if:

 - provided `Authorization` is not implemented.
 - grantee doesn't have permission to run the transaction.